Samuel H. Preston: Academic career

-He is one of the leading demographers in the United States.
-He received his Ph.D. in economics from Princeton University in 1968.
-Preston is a professor emeritus at the University of Pennsylvania in Philadelphia, Pennsylvania.
-He is the former dean of the School of Arts and Sciences at the University of Pennsylvania, as well as a member of the National Academy of Sciences since 1987.
+In 1979, Preston joined the University of Pennsylvania, where he served as professor of sociology, chair of the sociology department.
+He is a professor emeritus at the University of Pennsylvania in Philadelphia, Pennsylvania.
+He is also the former dean of the School of Arts and Sciences at the University of Pennsylvania, as well as a member of the National Academy of Sciences since 1987.
 He was elected to the American Academy of Arts and Sciences in 1986 and the American Philosophical Society in 1992.